Accessible Instructional Materials

 FIMC-VI's Canvas Resource Site

-Using the Canvas Learning Management System platform, FIMC-VI has created a resource site for TVIs and other professionals serving students with visual impairments in Florida.
-To be added to this site, email Liz Anderson.
+Using the Canvas Learning Management System platform, FIMC-VI has created a resource site and several courses for TVIs and other professionals serving students with visual impairments in Florida.
+To be added to this site and/or sign up for courses, complete the Canvas Resource Site and Courses Sign-Up form.

 FIMC-VI services include: